Y-sektionen/wpManySiteAdmin/README.md

 sudo apt-get install php5-cli php5-fpm nginx php5-ldap mysql-server php5-mysql
 </pre>

+**PHP5-FPM**

-The init script for php5-fpm in Debian doesn't allow us to put sockets in the folder that you usually put it in (/var/run/php5-fpm), so we modify it.
+The init script for php5-fpm in Debian doesn't allow us to put sockets in the folder we want to (/var/run/php5-fpm), so we modify it.
 On line 14:

 <pre>
 socketdir=/var/run/php5-fpm